What Happens If You Only Pay the Minimum on a Credit Card?

 Paying only the minimum still makes progress.
 It helps keep the account current, and it does reduce the balance over time.
-The problem is that it’s built around the issuer’s requirement, not around getting you to $0 quickly.
+The problem is that it’s based on the issuer’s requirement, not around getting you to $0 quickly.

-The difference becomes easier to see when you compare the minimum-payment path against a fixed monthly payment.
+The difference becomes easier to see when you compare the minimum-payment pattern against a fixed monthly payment.

 Example: $10,000 balance at 22% APR